oscal-compass/compliance-trestle/docs/cli.md

 ## `trestle partial-object-validate`

-OSCAL objects are extremely large.
+OSCAL objects may be extremely large.
 Some systems may only be able to produce partial OSCAL objects.
 For example, the tanium-to-oscal task produces the `results` attribute of an `assessment-results` object.

 `trestle partial-object-validate` allows the validation of any sub-element/attribute using element path.